What tea is good for a cold? 10 Teas to Fight the Flu

 Winter is the most festive season of the year.
 Nevertheless, it’s also a season when all festivities might come into a second plan if you end up with a bad cold or a flu.
-Taking good care of yourself during cold months, increasing physical activities and choosing right foods may help boost immunity and prevent catching a cold.
+Taking good care of yourself during cold months and early spring, increasing physical activities and choosing right foods may help boost immunity and prevent catching a cold.
 Not only can viruses spread more easily in cooler and dryer months than in summer, the food we ingest plays an important role too.
 Fewer vitamins, less sun, less nutrient-dense food and spending time in crowded places all make it easy to fall under the weather.

 10 Teas to Fight the Flu

 Hot tea is often the first choice for home treatment of sore throat, fever and cough.
 However, some herbal and real teas might offer more benefits in dealing with common cold or flu.
 Both are caused by hundreds of different viruses, show similar symptoms.
 Unlike the common cold, flu is often associated with other aches and pains and high fever.